 The Ryohin Keikaku Group respects the individuality of each of its employees around the world.
 It has been our primary goal to provide lasting happiness to our employees.

 Promotion of Women's Participation and Advancement in the Workplace

 In order to promote the success of all employees, Ryohin Keikaku is working on action plans that take into account the various lifestyle changes our employees might encounter such as nursing care and medical treatment.
 To this end, we will make necessary environmental arrangements to make sure our employees can work with us for a long time with peace of mind.
 On the other hand, we have implemented measures to increase the challenges and experience of the younger generation before they have to worry about lifestyle changes.
 We are also providing trainings in relation to their job descriptions to help them draw up their career plans at an early stage.

 < Numeric targets >

 < Actual results >

-As of the end of August 2020, there were 211 women in management positions including store managers at directly managed stores in Japan, accounting for 34.5% for all 611 management positions.
+As of the end of August 2022, women in management positions including store managers at directly managed stores in Japan, accounts for 39.1% for all 722 management positions.
 (For Ryohin Keikaku Co., Ltd. only)